 Why can't I see my custom OTel SDK instrumentation?

-On the Custom Configuration page, select opentelemetry-plugin in the Agent Switch Settings section.
-Then, restart the application.
+On the Custom Configuration page, select opentelemetry-plugin in the Probe Settings section, and then restart the application.

-The default sample rate is 10 %.
-If the number of requests is low, the instrumentation might not be visible.
-Adjust the sample rate.
+The default sample rate is 10%.
+If the number of requests is low, traces might not be captured.
+You can adjust the sample rate.

 How do I add a custom span for RabbitMQ?